hyprwm/hyprland-wiki/content/getting-started/installation.md

 It is **heavily** recommended you use **what the distro packages for you**, **not** compiling manually nor using `-git` packages.
 Hyprland's ecosystem and dependencies are vast and intertwined, and compiling manually will only potentially expose you to outdated, or incompatible versions of these dependencies.

-If you get `.so` file mismatch / missing errors, it's _entirely your fault_ for doing this!
+If you get `.so` file mismatch/missing errors, it's _entirely your fault_ for doing this!

 However, if you are an experienced user and want to beta-test new features, you're more than welcome to run the latest git head.
 Please don't come asking about ".so file missing" errors though!